-Entities affiliated with BBA and one of our directors, Dr. Felix J. Baker, have agreed to purchase an aggregate of approximately \$87,500,000 of shares of the common stock offered in this offering at the price offered to the public.
+Entities affiliated with BBA and one of our directors, Dr. Felix J. Baker, have indicated an interest in purchasing up to an aggregate of approximately \$87,500,000 of shares of the common stock offered in this offering at the price offered to the public.
+Indications of interest are not binding commitments to purchase.